dmitrybaltin/FunctionalBT/README.md

 # Functional Behavior Tree in C#

-This project provides a functional-style implementation of a behavior tree, designed for clear AI logic and convenient debugging.
+This project provides a high effitient functional-style implementation of a behavior tree, designed for clear AI logic, convenient debugging and extremally fast execution with zero memory allocation.

 ## Key Features

 1. **Concise Tree Definition**
-   Behavior trees are defined directly in code using lambda expressions, resulting in clear and compact logic.
+   Behavior trees are defined directly in code using functions calls and lambda expressions, resulting in clear and compact logic.

 3. **Ease of Debugging**
    Сode is easy to debug — the tree definition and execution code are the same, which means you can place breakpoints inside any anonymous delegate, and they will work correctly.
-   No special complex "behaviour tree debugger" is required, you will use your favorite C# IDE for debugging.
+   No special complex "behaviour tree debugger" is required, you will use your favorite C# IDE.

-3. **No memory is allocated for tree structure**
+3. **Zero memory allocation**
-   No memory is allocated for the tree structure because of the structure is embedded in the code itself.
+   - No memory is allocated for the tree structure because it is embedded directly into the code.
+   - No memory is allocated for delegate instances, thanks to the use of static anonymous delegates.
+   - No memory is allocated for transferring parameters to functions due to the use of ReadonlySpan arguments (in C# 13) or functions with predefined argument sets (in earlier versions of C#).
+   - The only allocated field within the BT instance is a reference to the blackboard object.

+4. **High speed**
+   - The implementation relies solely on function invocations, static delegates, conditional expressions, and loops.
+   - No expensive features are used (e.g., garbage collection, hash tables, closures, etc.).

 ## Usage Example

 Detailed example is inside the file 'FunctionalBehave.cs'.
 Here’s a core of it, the tree definition.

-This example avoids closures and uses only anonymous delegates, making it relatively efficient in terms of memory usage.
+static modifier before anonimous delegates garantee avoiding closures, making it extremally efficient in terms of memory usage.
+Function with multiple arguments (Selector, Sequence, etc ) avoids using "parans arrays" definition thats why noa momery allocated for these calls.

 As you can see bellow this code is easy to debug — you can place breakpoints inside any anonymous delegate, and they will work correctly.